StavrosMarkantonis/Forced_Walk/README.md

 # Forced Walk Optimization Framework

-Forced Walk is a high-performance, black-box optimization framework reformulated as a Reinforcement Learning (RL) process.
-It is specifically designed to navigate complex, non-differentiable parameter spaces efficiently.
+Forced Walk is a high-performance black-box optimization framework that reformulates the search for global optima as a Reinforcement Learning paradigm to efficiently navigate complex, non-differentiable parameter spaces.
+By employing a neural network as a high-fidelity surrogate policy rather than traditional Gaussian Processes, the framework circumvents the $\mathcal{O}(N^3)$ computational bottleneck.
+This architectural shift enables $\mathcal{O}(N)$ linear scaling and significantly enhances robustness against noise in stochastic landscapes.

-Instead of relying on Gaussian Processes, which suffer from cubic computational complexity, Forced Walk utilizes a Neural Network as a high-fidelity surrogate policy.
-This approach enables linear scaling and provides greater robustness to noise in stochastic environments.
+Forced Walk provides a scalable and versatile methodology, specifically engineered for dynamic applications such as the hyperparameter tuning of Reinforcement Learning frameworks.

 <img width="1800" height="686" alt="method" src="https://github.com/user-attachments/assets/fb225376-c1ab-4bfa-b078-4d5dc47d7895" />